 So, you've developed a strong brand and offer a great product.
 But do you have your consumer's trust?

-When it comes to key purchase-making decisions, trust in a brand is second in importance only to price and affordability, meaning you could have a top-notch brand and product but may still struggle to convert prospects to paying customers if you don't have their trust.
+When it comes to key purchase-making decisions, building consumer trust online is second in importance only to price and affordability, meaning you could have a top-notch brand and product but may still struggle to convert prospects to paying customers if you don't have their trust.

 Building confidence with your consumers is critical to your long-term success.
 For five truths about how to gain and maintain trust, keep reading.